astronomer/docs/astro/start-your-astro-trial.md

 During your trial, you can use any name for your Organization and first Workspace.
 You can update these names in the Cloud UI after you finish activating your trial.
 If you're going to migrate your data pipelines to Astro immediately, Astronomer recommends naming your Workspace after your data team or core function.

-## Create an Astro cloud account and cluster
+## Create a cluster

-To run Airflow on your cloud, you'll need to set up an Astro cluster.
-An Astro cluster contains all of the components you need to create and run multiple Airflow environments at scale.
-Additionally, you'll need a dedicated account on your cloud that Astronomer can access.
-This account allows Astronomer to provision and manage your cluster resources.
+To run Astro in your cloud, you'll need to set up an Astro cluster.
+An Astro cluster is a set of infrastructure resources within your organization's data plane that hosts Deployments, or Airflow environments on Astro.

+To create a cluster, you first need a dedicated account with your cloud provider that Astronomer can access.
+This account allows Astronomer to fully manage the infrastructure resources required to run Airflow at scale for your team.

 After you've created your Organization and Workspace, your new Workspace homepage appears.
 Click **Create Cluster** and then complete the setup for your cloud provider.